KaioFelps/inertia-rust/docs/src/basic/installation.md

 ## Vite Setup

-`ViteTemplateResolver` requires an `Arc<Vite>`, so, we need to both set up Vite and Inertia.
-Read vite-rust docs for more details about setting it up.
+`ViteTemplateResolver` requires a `Vite` instance, so, we need to both set up Vite and Inertia.
+Read [vite-rust] docs for more details about setting it up.
 For this example, consider the following configuration:

 ```rust